 So, whether your ideal Crete holiday is all about romance and scenery or you’re seeking a family-friendly resort the tots will love, our guide to the best resorts in Crete will help you find your perfect holiday base.

-A favourite of package holiday companies, Agios Nikolaos is one of Crete’s biggest but most charming resorts, making it a great choice for families.
+A package holiday favourite, Agios Nikolaos is one of Crete’s biggest and most charming resorts.
 What was once a small Greek village has now become a cosmopolitan town, with bars, restaurants and hotels surrounding picturesque Lake Voulismeni.
-Several of the streets in the resort are also pedestrianised and the general ambience is laidback and friendly, ideal for families.
+Several of the streets in the resort are also pedestrianised and the general ambience is laidback and friendly, making it ideal for families.

-There are a handful of lovely sandy beaches and bays around the resort.
-Kitroplateira and Ammos beaches are two of the closest to the centre, but Almyros Beach, about a 20-minute walk south of the town, is particularly picture-perfect.
-And best of all, every beach is Blue Flag accredited, so you can rest assured young explorers are safe to splash and play.
+There are a handful of lovely sandy beaches and bays around Agios Nikolaos.
+Kitroplatia and Ammos beaches are two of the closest to the centre, but Almyros Beach, about a 20-minute walk south of the town, is particularly picture perfect.
+They’re all Blue Flag accredited too, so you can rest assured young explorers are safe to splash and play.